cebel/pyuniprot/README.rst

 Updating
 ~~~~~~~~
-The updating process will download the *uniprot_sprot.xml.gz* provided by the UniProt team on ftp server
+The updating process will download the *uniprot_sprot.xml.gz* file provided by the UniProt team on their ftp server
 `download page <ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/>`_

-.. warning:: Please note that files needs more than 6 Gb of disk space and the update takes ~2h only for human
+.. warning:: Please note that UniProt download file needs ~700 Mb of disk space and the update takes ~2h only for
-(`pyuniprot.update(` ; depending on your system)
+human, mouse and rat (depending on your system)

-It is strongly recommended to restrict the entries in the database by parsing a list of NCBI Taxonomy IDs to the
+It is strongly recommended to restrict the entries liked to specific organisms your are interested in by parsing a list
-parameter taxids.
-To find out the correct NCBI Taxonomy ID please go to
+of NCBI Taxonomy IDs to the parameter `taxids`.
+To identify correct NCBI Taxonomy IDs please go to
 `NCBI Taxonomy web form <https://www.ncbi.nlm.nih.gov/taxonomy/>`_.
 In the following example we use 9606 as identifier
 for Homo sapiens, 10090 for Mus musculus and 10116 for Rattus norvegicus.